SwissDataScienceCenter/renku/docs/topic-guides/data/data.rst

 Hence, git LFS should be avoided, especially for big files, since such system usually introduces problems during the life cycle of a project.
-A better alternative is to either store the files locally outside the Renku project folder in a local filesystem, or even better to provision an external cloud storage, such as s3 or blob storage.
+A better alternative is to either store the files locally outside the Renku project folder in a local filesystem, or even better to provision :ref:`external-storage`, such as s3 or blob storage.

 Using git LFS responsibly
 -------------------------